-As a yoga teacher and pelvic floor physical therapist, I blended the two disciplines together as part of a holistic model of care to create this video for optimizing bladder control through strengthening the pelvic floor.
+As a yoga teacher and pelvic floor physical therapist, I blended the two disciplines together as part of a holistic model of care to create this video for optimizing bladder control through strengthening the pelvic floor and core.

 This video is recommended for people who experience:

 - weakness in the pelvic floor

 - urinary incontinence

 - weakness postpartum

 - hip and/or back pain due to loss of core strength and flexibility

 The breath, core, and pelvic floor work together for optimal pelvic health.